farodrig/wikipedia_rpa_search/README.md

 # Robotic Researcher

-Welcome to Quandri's Robotic Researcher.
+Welcome to Robotic Researcher.
 This software allows you to extract some basic information from someone using the Wikipedia webpage.

 ## Prerequisites

-- :snake: Python 3.11.1
+- :snake: Python 3.11.1 and poetry
 - Chrome Driver / Gecko Driver (Selenium)

 ## Environment Variables